apache/struts-site/source/submitting-patches.md

     git push -u fork my-branch

-If you still need to change something, please remember to comit and push changes, but this time you can use just
+If you still need to change something, please remember to commit and push changes, but this time you can use just

     git push